It is sometimes quite difficult to be a parent of a child. Sometimes you don't know at all what the right techniques are and I struggled with that.

 Whatever form of learning children choose, we want them to build mental models, or explanations of their thought process, with the new information to gain a meaningful understanding of the concepts.

-For example, in physics, the idea of gravity is abstract.
-It is an invisible force that we know works on us.
+In physics for example, the idea of gravity is abstract.
+It is an invisible force that we know acts upon us.

 We can prove its existence by throwing a ball in the air and watching it fall back.